portainer/kubernetes-beta/README.md

 # Roadmap

-More information on our plans to support Kubernetes inside Portainer in the [Kubernetes roadmap](https://github.com/portainer/kubernetes-roadmap/projects/1)
+More information on our plans to support Kubernetes inside Portainer in the [Kubernetes roadmap](https://github.com/portainer/kubernetes-roadmap/projects/1).

-# Why is it not open-source?
+# Why is it not open-source? (rephrase)

 TBD
 This version of Portainer is closed source...